minetest/minetest/doc/world_format.md

       `is_underground=0`.
 It most likely won't work properly.

     * `0x08`: `generated`: True if the block has been generated.
-If false, block is mostly filled with `CONTENT_IGNORE` and is likely to contain eg. parts of trees of neighboring blocks.
+If false, block is mostly filled with `CONTENT_IGNORE` and is likely to contain e.g. parts of trees of neighboring blocks.

 `u16` lighting_complete